Shun024/Clone-Detection-and-Evaluation-within-the-TLA-Formal-Language/README.md

 This repository is associated with the project for clone detection and analysis within TLA+ specifications.
 In this repository, you can get access to collection of TLA+ collections, code for preprocessing, tokenization, clone detection, output statistics and visualisations.

-Report to this project: working in progress
+Report of this project: working in progress

 ## Pre-requisite